 Here we are again!
-Last week we started talking about tips and trick to have the best free camping experience.
+Last week here at Apache Pine we started to talk about tips and trick to have the best free camping experience.
 Today we are here to finish what we started and deliver some more suggestions.

-Just as a reminder: it’s important that everything you do and any advice you put into practice, you do it using sustainable gear and equipments, constantly respecting nature and wildlife and trying to leave no trace in the outdoor.
+Just as a reminder: it’s important that everything you do and any advice you put into practice you use sustainable gear and equipment, constantly respecting nature and wildlife and trying to leave no trace.

 So, back to where we left each other: